-The dentist explained that they would not normally provide treatment to patients on their examination appointment unless they were in pain or their presenting condition dictated otherwise.
-We saw that dentists allowed patients time to think about the treatment options presented to them.
+The dentist explained that they would not normally provide treatment to patients on their examination appointment.
+We saw that the dentist allowed patients time to think about the treatment options presented to them.

 The clinicians told us they would generally only see children under 16 who were accompanied by a parent or guardian to ensure consent was obtained before treatment was undertaken.
 Clinicians demonstrated a good understanding of Gillick competency.
 (Gillick competency is a term used in medical law to decide whether a child of 16 years or under is able to consent to their own treatment).